U.S. Route 66 in California: Santa Monica to San Bernardino

-In Arcadia the highway continues eastwards through Arcadia, Monrovia, and Duarte as Huntington Drive, which it follows until the road crosses the San Gabriel River into Irwindale, becoming Foothill Boulevard after 5.7 mi.
+From Downtown Pasadena, the highway continued east on Colorado Boulevard.
+In Arcadia, when crossing North Baldwin Avenue, Colorado Boulevard becomes Colorado Street, and after 0.3 mi it changes again to Colorado Place.
+The highway then continues as Huntington Drive eastwards through Arcadia, Monrovia, and Duarte.
+After the road crosses the San Gabriel River into Irwindale, it becomes Foothill Boulevard after 5.7 mi.
 In Azusa, the highway veers away from Foothill Boulevard, becoming Alosta Avenue.
 The city of Glendora renamed their segment of Alosta Avenue to Route 66; the highway is known as Foothill Boulevard again when it enters into San Dimas.

-Foothill Boulevard is numbered SR 66 from the interchange with the Foothill (210) Freeway in La Verne onward until the road crosses into San Bernardino, where it becomes Fifth Street.
+Foothill Boulevard is then numbered SR 66 from the interchange with the Foothill (210) Freeway in La Verne onward until the road crosses into San Bernardino, where it becomes Fifth Street.
 SR 66 ends at the 5th Street interchange with I-215 in San Bernardino.

 San Bernardino to the Arizona state line

 US 66 originally exited San Bernardino on Mount Vernon Avenue and Cajon Boulevard, which meandered its way up to Cajon Pass.
 US 66 originally followed 7th Street and D Street through Victorville then the National Old Trails Highway through Barstow, California (where it took on the name "Main Street") and across the Mojave Desert to Needles.
 US 66 followed Broadway Street through Needles, then crossed into Arizona on the Trails Arch Bridge (1916-1946) or the Red Rock Bridge (converted from railroad bridge in 1946, abandoned 1966, dismantled 1976).

 By 1964, most or all of this part of the route had been replaced by three Interstate highways, the first being I-215, known as I-15 in 1964.
 It followed I-215 from SR 66 up to I-15.
 After I-15, the highway followed I-40 until it got to the state line with Arizona in Needles.